-In order to achieve the purposes of the Retiree Health Care Act [10-7C-1 NMSA 1978], the board may take all actions reasonably necessary to implement that act, including but not limited to the following:
+In order to achieve the purposes of the Retiree Health Care Act [10-7C-1 to 10-7C-16 NMSA 1978], the board may take all actions reasonably necessary to implement that act, including but not limited to the following:

-A. employ or contract for the services of the state fiscal agent or select its own fiscal agent in accordance with the Procurement Code [13-1-28 NMSA 1978];
+A. employ or contract for the services of the state fiscal agent or select its own fiscal agent in accordance with the Procurement Code [13-1-28 to 13-1-117 and 13-1-118 to 13-1-199 NMSA 1978];

-B. employ or contract for persons to assist it in carrying out the Retiree Health Care Act and determine the duties and compensation of these employees;

-- C. collect and disburse funds; - D. collect all current and historical claims and financial information necessary for effective procurement of lines of insurance coverage;

-E. promulgate and adopt necessary rules, regulations and procedures for implementation of the Retiree Health Care Act;

-F. negotiate insurance policies covering additional or lesser benefits as determined appropriate by the board, but the board shall maintain all coverage as required by federal or state law for each eligible retiree.
-In the event it is practical to wholly self-insure part or all of the retiree health care coverages, the board may do so;

-G. procure group health care and other coverages authorized by the Retiree Health Care Act [10-7C-1 NMSA 1978] in accordance with the Procurement Code [13-1-28 NMSA 1978] and the Health Care Purchasing Act [13-7-1 NMSA 1978];

-- H. establish the procedures for contributions and deductions; - I. determine methods and procedures for claims administration; - J. administer the fund;
+- B. employ or contract for persons to assist it in carrying out the Retiree Health Care Act and determine the duties and compensation of these employees; - C. collect and disburse funds; - D. collect all current and historical claims and financial information necessary for effective procurement of lines of insurance coverage; - E. promulgate and adopt necessary rules, regulations and procedures for implementation of the Retiree Health Care Act; - F. negotiate insurance policies covering additional or lesser benefits as determined appropriate by the board, but the board shall maintain all coverage as required by federal or state law for each eligible retiree.
+In the event it is practical to wholly self-insure part or all of the retiree health care coverages, the board may do so; - G. procure group health care and other coverages authorized by the Retiree Health Care Act in accordance with the Procurement Code and the Health Care Purchasing Act [13-7-1 to 13-7-4 NMSA 1978]; - H. establish the procedures for contributions and deductions; - I. determine methods and procedures for claims administration; - J. administer the fund;